Rapptz/discord.py/docs/api.rst

         See also :attr:`TextChannel.slowmode_delay`.

         :type: :class:`int`

+    .. attribute:: rtc_region

+        The region for the voice channel’s voice communication.
+        A value of ``None`` indicates automatic voice region detection.

+        See also :attr:`VoiceChannel.rtc_region`.

+        :type: :class:`VoiceRegion`

+    .. attribute:: video_quality_mode

+        The camera video quality for the voice channel's participants.

+        See also :attr:`VoiceChannel.video_quality_mode`.

+        :type: :class:`VideoQualityMode`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these